-As a school we are aware that most pupils are being educated at home.
+In compliance with the Remote Education, Temporary Continuity Direction will provide remote education to pupils who are unable to attend school because they are complying with government guidance or legislation around coronavirus (COVID-19).
 This may mean increased online risks involving pupils, their peers and staff in a variety of contexts.
 Any reported online contact that causes a concern will be dealt with by following the school's safeguarding procedures.
 As a school we recognise that each individual scenario may need a tailored response to an online issue which may need a response varying from contact with parents, children's social care and/or the police.
 We have reviewed our Acceptable Use policy, IT policy and other associated policies (e.g. social media policy) at this time and have reminded staff about adhering to acceptable online conduct, use of devices and social media posts/profiles.
-As a school, we follow the guidance available here which includes information and links on the following areas.
+As a school, we have considered the advice issued from the local authority on Safeguarding in Remote Learning and we follow the guidance issued here which includes information and links on the following areas.

-- Safeguarding pupils and teachers online - Reporting concerns
+- Safeguarding pupils and teachers online

+- Reporting concerns

 - Communicating with parents, carers and pupils

 - Virtual lessons and live streaming

 - Providing pastoral care remotely

 - Personal data and GDPR

 - Acceptable Use